yinxusen/HDR/README.md

 We can see that it is even better than the former SVM result.

-Here is the code snippt:
+Here is the code snippet:

 ```python
 import mdp